Shogi Shogi

 Boards

 Shogi (将棋), or Japanese Chess is a classic board game native to Japan and descended from Chaturanga, the same ancestor as Chess.
 In its modern form, it has been around since the 16th century.
 The game is very popular in Japan, where it is more played than western chess and there is a thriving professional scene.
-The game itself is both similar yet very distinct from western chess, introducing the ability to drop captured pieces back onto the board.
+The game itself is similar yet very distinct from western chess, introducing the ability to drop captured pieces back onto the board.

 Why learn Shogi?

 If you enjoy Chess, Shogi is definitely worth trying.
 While slightly slower paced and longer than Chess, the game is also more dynamic and complex, leading to a very different experience.
 Shogi is between Chess and Go in terms of complexity, but don’t let that deter you.
-As with other chess variants, improving your skill in Shogi can also improve your skills in Chess as well as open up new ways of thinking!
+As with other chess variants, improving your skills in Shogi can also improve your skills in Chess as well as open up new ways of thinking!
 See here for more about that.

 Rules

 The rules are similar to Chess, so this guide will focus on the differences.
 Shogi is played on a 9 x 9 board.
 Players take turns moving pieces on a board to checkmate the enemy king.
 The black player, or sente (先手 first player), moves first, followed by white or gote (後手 second player), which is the opposite of chess.
-These colors are just arbitrary and do not reflect the actual color of pieces.
+These colors are just arbitrary and do not reflect the actual color of the pieces.

 Pieces